LyleKilson/code-quiz/README.md

 # Code Quiz 🤓

 ## Purpose
-A timed coding quiz with multiple-choice questions.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
-It will have a clean, polished, and responsive user interface.
+Code Quiz is a timed multiple-choice knowledge check web aplication.
+This app runs in the browser, and features dynamically updated HTML, CSS, and is powered by JavaScript.
+It has a clean, polished, and responsive user interface.

 ## Built With
 * HTML